ScooloV/bbpedia/docs/core_rules.md

 At the end of the game, any Temp Agency Cheerleaders will leave the team.

-0-3 PART-TIME ASSISTANT C0ACHES
+0-3 PART-TIME ASSISTANT COACHES
-20,000 G0LD PIECES EACH, AVAILABLE T0 ANY TEAM Everyone's an expert, and if a coach is willing to pay, many will share that expertise with the team!
+20,000 GOLD PIECES EACH, AVAILABLE T0 ANY TEAM Everyone's an expert, and if a coach is willing to pay, many will share that expertise with the team!
 In addition to hiring assistant coaches as permanent Sideline Staff, any team may